jdebp/debian-policy/README.txt

   # update your local master branch
   git checkout master
   git pull

+  git checkout master
+  git merge --no-commit bug12345-rra git reset --hard HEAD;

-  # If there are changes in master that make the branch not apply cleanly:
+  # If there are changes in master that make the branch not apply cleanly, there
+  # should have been en error during the merge step above.
+If there was an
+  # error, merge the master branch into the local branch, fix the conflicts, and
+  # commit the new version of the local branch.
-  git checkout -b temp master; git merge bug12345-rra
+   git checkout bug12345-rra
-  # If error;
-  git reset --hard HEAD;
+   git merge master
+  # Edit files to remove conflict
+   git commit -s

-  git checkout bug12345-rra; git branch -D temp git merge master git checkout master git merge bug12345-rra
+  git checkout master
+  git merge bug12345-rra
   # edit debian/changelog and upgrading-checklist.html